 At its meeting ending on 31 October 2018, the MPC voted unanimously to maintain the Bank Rate at 0.75%.
-The Committee voted unanimously to maintain the stock of sterling non-financial investment-grade corporate bond purchases, financed by the issuance of central bank reserves, at £10 billion.
+The Committee voted unanimously to maintain the stock of sterling non-financial investmentgrade corporate bond purchases, financed by the issuance of central bank reserves, at £10 billion.
 The Committee also voted unanimously to maintain the stock of UK government bond purchases, financed by the issuance of central bank reserves, at £435 billion.

 The November Inflation Report was published on 1 November 2018 and in it the MPC note that "In August, the MPC raised Bank Rate to 0.75%.
 That had been anticipated well ahead of the announcement with most short-term interest rates rising earlier in 2018.
 The MPC voted to make no changes to monetary policy at its September meeting.
-In the run-up to the November Report, stronger-than-expected activity and inflation outturns, as well as increases in short-term interest rates internationally, have pushed up the market-implied path for Bank Rate.
-It is now expected to reach around 1.4% in three years' time, up from 1.1% in August.
+In the run-up to the November Report, stronger-than-expected activity and inflation outturns, as well as increases in short-term interest rates rates rates around 1.4% in three years' time, up from 1.1% in August.
 Long-term UK interest rates have also risen since August, despite falling back in the run-up to the November Report.
 Those rates have been affected in part by the increase in long-term interest rates in other countries."